 The Art of Grief, Loss, and Change

-Adult Programs (Adult Day Programs or disability service providers serving individuals from age 21-75+)
+- Adult Programs: Adult Day Programs or disability service providers serving individuals ages 21 and older.

 “I enjoyed the program; it helped to offer coping strategies for change.
 It brought up feelings about my dad and helped me deal with his loss.”